Online Learning: A Modern Introduction Using Convex Optimization: Adaptive Algorithms: bounds and AdaGrad

-\section{Adaptive Algorithms: $L^\star$ bounds and AdaGrad}
+\section{Adaptive Algorithms: $\mathscr{L}^\star$ bounds and AdaGrad}

-In this section, we will explore a bit more under which conditions we can get better regret upper bounds than $O(D L \sqrt{T})$.
-Also, we will obtain this improved guarantees in an \emph{automatic} way.
-That is, the algorithm will be \emph{adaptive} to characteristics of the sequence of loss functions, without having to rely on information about the future.
+In this section, we will explore different conditions where we can get better regret upper bounds than $\mathcal{O}(D L \sqrt{T})$ as $T\to \infty$.
+Also, we will obtain these improved guarantees in an \emph{automatic} way.
+That is, the algorithm will be \emph{adaptive} to the characteristics of the sequence of loss functions, without having to rely on information about the future.